Pywr-DRB/Pywr-DRB/docs/API_References/drb_run_all.md

 This shell script is uses to execute the Pywr-DRB simulation using all available inflow data types, and then makes all figures.

-For more information on the different inflow types see Data Summary page. #TODO: Add link.
+For more information on the different inflow types see the [Inflow Scenarios page.](../Model/pywr_drb_inflow_scenarios.md)

 ```bash